|

 with them all.
 Then we will attempt to

-present a table to map all of the verbalizations onto the appropriate
+a table to map all of the verbalizations onto the appropriate Thinking

-Thinking Process tool.
+Process tool.
 Let’s have look then.
-The earliest public domain verbalization of the 5 layers
+The earliest public domain verbalization of the 5

-of resistance appears to be in Goldratt’s My
+layers of resistance appears to be in Goldratt’s My Saga

-the proposed solution cannot possibly yield the desired outcome.
-(3)
+cannot possibly yield the desired outcome.
+(3) Arguing that the proposed solution

-the proposed solution will lead to negative effects.
-(4)
+will lead to negative effects.
+(4) Raising obstacles that will

 basic framework; the problem, solution, reservations, obstacles, and